ZILECAO/inheritable-solana/README.md

 Frontend Stack: We use react, next.js, and tailwind css to build our interactive UI.
 We also use Web3.js to connect our Phantom wallet to the app from the browser.

 Backend Stack: Inheritable is built on top of Solana and utilizes the Weavechain API.
-Our frontend code makes a call to a public Weavechain API Node that is configured with two specific Solana Accounts (one for writing hashes of the wills and one for oracle voting & unlocking of wills).
+Our frontend code makes a call to a public Weavechain API Node that is configured with two specific Solana Program Accounts (one for writing hashes of the wills and one for oracle voting & unlocking of wills).
 See more documentation about the Weavechain API here: https://docs.weavechain.com/api.html.

 Design: We used various tools like Figma and Canva to initially design our UI and logos.
 We then implemented these desgins in our final dapp.